Note

 The individuals depicted in this User Guide are fictional characters created solely for illustrative purposes.
 The use of fictitious names and images is intended to demonstrate the product features and functionality without compromising the privacy of any real Resident.
 No personal or identifiable Resident data has been used in this User Guide.

-PainChek® Adult is intended to be used by medical doctors, registered nurses, licensed practical and vocational nurses, certified nursing assistants and physiotherapist and occupational therapists to assess pain in people (also known as Residents) with moderate to severe dementia in nursing homes.
+PainChek® Adult is intended to be used by medical doctors, registered nurses, licensed practical and vocational nurses, clinical psychologists, physical therapists and occupational therapists to assess pain in non-verbal people (also known as Residents) with moderate to severe dementia in nursing homes

 PainChek® Adult is a Pain Assessment software system which is comprised of the following components: